Perry Mason (1957 TV series): Locations

 Scattered throughout the run were episodes that would take place beyond Burger's jurisdiction as Los Angeles County District Attorney.
 In 1960, when William Talman, who played Hamilton Burger, was suspended for allegedly violating the morals clause in his contract, several assistant prosecutors were seen in court.
 Talman had attended a party at which he was charged with having engaged in indecent activities.
-He was later acquitted, and largely through the efforts of Burr, Talman was reinstated to the show.
+The charges were later dropped, and largely through the efforts of Burr, Jackson and Gardner, along with audience requests, Talman was reinstated.

 Music

 The show's theme music is one of the most recognizable in television.
 Composer Fred Steiner set out to write a theme that would project the two primary aspects of Mason's character—sophistication and toughness.
 "The piece he came up with, titled "Park Avenue Beat", pulsed with the power of the big city and the swagger of a beefy hero played to perfection by actor Raymond Burr," wrote the Los Angeles Times.
 Described by Steiner as "a piece of symphonic R&B", the Perry Mason theme heard at the opening and end credits became the composer's best-known work.

 Much of the incidental music was drawn from the CBS-TV Music Library.
 This included music by Bernard Herrmann, who went uncredited since the cues were stock music that was edited into the score.
 Herrmann's music has been identified in the following episodes: "The Case of the Restless Redhead", "The Case of the Sleepwalker's Niece", "The Case of the Nervous Accomplice", The Case of the Drowning Duck", "The Case of the Silent Partner", "The Case of the Half-Wakened Wife", "The Case of the Calendar Girl", "The Case of the Spurious Sister" and "The Case of the Mythical Monkeys".
 Production records show Herrmann's music being used in 100 episodes, through "The Case of the Tandem Target" (Season 7, Episode 29).